ctbarna/npmap.js/README.md

     npm install -g nodemon

+You will also want to add the following line to the .nodemonignore file, otherwise it will rebuild a few times.

+    dist/*

 To set up nodemon watch your code and remake on every change run the command:

     nodemon -x "make -f" Makefile